-3. Role of Case Manager in Coordinating Provision of Supportive Services coordinate supportive services that are offered by the grantee and provide referrals for other supportive services not offered by the grantee (or more efficiently or effectively provided elsewhere).
-An effective case manager should be familiar with the area or community in which the program operates and actively cultivate a working knowledge and connections to relevant area resources such as affordable housing; emergency, mental and physical health care professionals; public benefits offices; employment training and job placement programs, etc.
+3. Role of Case Manager in Coordinating Provision of Supportive Services

+The case manager will be the participant's primary point of contact within the grantee's SSVF program.
+In addition to assisting the participant to assess his/her needs, the case manager will be responsible for coordinating the provision of supportive services.
+The case manager will coordinate supportive services that are offered by the grantee and provide referrals for other supportive services not offered by the grantee (or more efficiently or effectively provided elsewhere).
+An effective case manager should be familiar with the area or community in which the program operates and actively cultivate a working knowledge and connections to relevant area resources such as affordable housing providers; emergency, mental and physical health care professionals; public benefits offices; employment training and job placement programs, etc.